PeteBleackley/PeteBleackley.github.io/Key-Algorithms/latent-semantic-indexing.md

 $$\mathbf{TFIDF} \approx \mathbf{U} \cdot \mathbf{\Sigma} \cdot \mathbf{V}^{T}$$

-Tyypically around 200 components are retained.
+Typically around 200 components are retained.
 The left singular vectors $\mathbf{U}$ then represent documents in the lower-dimensional space, while the right singular vectors $\mathbf{V}$ represent words in the same space.
 Words that tend to appear in the same documents will tend to have similar vector representations, and according to the *distributional hypothesis*, this gives an implicit representation of their meaning.
 This implicit representation of meaning gives the technique the name *Latent Semantic Analysis*.

 Given a query $Q = w_{1}w_{2}\ldots w_{n}$, we can calculate a query vector
 $$\vec{q} = \sum_{i}\mathbf{V}_{w_{i}}$$